ShopGoodwill

 Two measurable wins and one reframe.

 The Books decision produced the project's clearest data point — +75 percentage points in direct success, 41 seconds to 9.
-Favorites Tab time dropped from 23.77 seconds to 2.5 in the redesign — an 89% reduction.
-The Favorites Icon regressed, and that regression became the more consequential outcome: what first read as a failed redesign turned out to be evidence of a mental model the redesign hadn't accounted for.
-The cart page, originally out of scope, became the home of a new save-to-favorites affordance — because that's where those users actually went first.
+Time to locate the Favorites Tab dropped from 23.77 seconds to 2.5.
+Saving items for later regressed — but that exposed a mental model the redesign hadn't accounted for and let us design a solution that works for a larger population.
+The cart page, originally out of scope, became the home of a new save-for-later interaction.

 Phase 2 — Redesigned Prototype

-Favorites in the global nav, a clearer heart affordance on listings, and — added after the cart-first finding — a save-to-favorites affordance on the cart page, where the sampling-shifted group actually went.
+Favorites in the global nav, a clearer heart icon on listings, and — added after the cart-first finding — a save-to-favorites affordance on the cart page, where the sampling-shifted group actually went.

 Reflection

 I'd build a more functional Phase 2 prototype before launching the unmoderated study.
-The non-functional cart page meant 8/8 participants hit a dead end I couldn't cleanly separate from genuine task failure.
+The non-functional cart page meant all 8 participants hit a dead end, muddying how cleanly we could read the cart-first finding.

 TreeTest AI